spyderkam/Tower-of-Hanoi/README.md

 ***

-Here, the rods are represented by lists and the disk are represented by numbers, where the smaller the disk the smaller the number.
+Here, the rods are represented by lists and the disk are represented by numbers, where the smaller the disk the smaller the number. $n$ is always taken to be $3$.